antonioortegajr/idx-code-snippits/custom-404-details/pure-js-approach/README.md

 # Pure JS approach

-Add the js in this folder to your wrapper.
-In footer for best results.
+Add the js in this folder to your wrapper in footer for best results to allow the dom to load the selector.

 ## What it does

 * Check url string for '/idx/' so it doesn't run on non IDX pages.
-* look for the small tag with text
 * Rewrite the H1 tag

-The rewrite can be changed to any message or select any tag, even body to rewrite it all.
+The rewrite can be changed to any message or any tag, even body to rewrite it all.